michelre/ngx-simple-colorpicker/README.md

 # Ngx Simple Colorpicker

 ## Description
-This is a really simple colorpicker library
+This is a really simple colorpicker library for Angular 2+

 ![](https://imgur.com/0HfRMyS.png)